yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 I lead the research of the **MIND Lab** -- the **M**ixed **IN**telligence **D**evelopment for programming lab.
-Our research focuses on understanding and combining human cognition and machine intelligence to improve the effectiveness and efficiency in the software development process.
+Our research focuses on understanding and combining human intelligence and machine intelligence to improve the effectiveness and efficiency in the software development process.